 Defence, foreign and security policy, threats of the next decade, relationships with allies and changing strategy on the international stage will also all be examined.

 Watch: What questions the Integrated Review will answer for defence.

 After being temporarily paused in April due to the coronavirus pandemic, the review resumed in June 2020, with the Government inviting submissions of evidence in September.

-During a briefing last month, Ben Wallace warned the UK's enemies have "studied our vulnerabilities and adapted far more quickly than us", adding that the review will "represent a step-change – not just in how we adapt to the threat, but in how Whitehall faces up to the difficult decisions that must be made".
+During a briefing in September, Defence Secretary Ben Wallace warned the UK's enemies have "studied our vulnerabilities and adapted far more quickly than us", adding that the review will "represent a step-change – not just in how we adapt to the threat, but in how Whitehall faces up to the difficult decisions that must be made".